 (5) maintaining a positive outlook for when we get back to really come out of the gates strong.

-7. Adopting Technology for Customer Satisfaction and Marketing
+7. Adopting Technology for Customer Satisfaction

 Cade Parian, Personal Injury Lawyer

-As we all know Covid-19 has caused our economy to plummet, leaving many businesses in all fields to find ways to rebuild their companies from the ground up.
-One particular field drastically affected by Covid-19 has been legal firms, more specifically personal injury firms.
-When Covid-19 struck, causing many offices to work remotely, our office established goals to ensure productivity and client satisfaction.
+As we all know, Covid-19 has caused our economy to plummet, leaving many businesses in all fields to find ways to rebuild their companies from the ground up.
+One particular field drastically affected by COVID-19 has been legal firms, more specifically, personal injury firms.
+When COVID-19 struck, causing many offices to work remotely, our office established goals to ensure productivity and client satisfaction.

 First and foremost, we wanted to continue to be able to provide our clients with the same care and accessibility that we had prior to Covid-19.
 Secondly, we wanted to be able to provide access to new clients who were seeking assistance with personal injury cases.

-In addition to maintaining client satisfaction with established clients, we are also establishing new ways to market to various types of personal injury cases such as: trailer-tractor cases and senior living communities to assist those who have been affected during this time.
+In addition to maintaining client satisfaction with established clients, we are also establishing new ways to market to various types of personal injury cases, such as trailer-tractor cases and senior living communities, to assist those who have been affected during this time.
 We are taking the time to research these cases, the laws, and the mechanisms to provide for these clients.

-Lastly, we are planning to offer educational and awareness tools to the public by creating informational videos to post on our website, and other forums to allow insight to potential clients and established clients on the following: how personal injury cases are resolved, what makes a case, and what we can do to help them receive the justice they deserve in the best possible way.
+Lastly, we are planning to offer educational and awareness tools to the public by creating informational videos to post on our website and other forums to allow insight to potential clients and established clients on the following: how personal injury cases are resolved, what makes a case, and what we can do to help them receive the justice they deserve in the best possible way.

 In addition to these informational video sessions, we plan to provide a quick facts page on our website to help those who have never had to deal with legal matters understand the process.
 We want our current and potential clients to feel as comfortable as possible without being misguided and confused by the difficulty of understanding legal jargon.